Jinsan-Dev/Jinsan-Dev/README.md

 I've done research named "Building-Level Location Track using Smartwatch".
 You can check details of it on [BaroDetector](https://github.com/Jinsan-Dev/BaroDetector).

 #### 2nd one is "INITIATIVENESS".
-As developer/researcher in computer science, specially, we faced new technologies everyday.
+As developer/researcher in CS, specially, we faced new technologies everyday.
 Computer technology is often applied to seemingly unrelated areas such as power system(smart grids), medical treatment (Digital therapeuticcs) and so on.
 So, we need to be keep aggresive, initiative and embraceness.
-I worked on cloud-base smart grid network implementation using IEEE 2030.5 protocol.
-(You can check at https://www.sane-kim.com) And also joined digital therapeutics research.
+I worked on cloud-base big data platform for smart grid network using IEEE 2030.5 protocol.
+You can check [here](https://github.com/Jinsan-Dev/IEEE-2030.5-DER-Network).

 #### 3rd one is "COMMUNICATION"
 I have trouble-shooting experience of around 9 months (Apr ~ Dec, 2019).
 I released an application for ASD patients via Play Store & App Store.
 And handling a lot of feedbacks and errors.